 The moment they realise they are in difficulties, as scary as it may be, they should approach their creditor and explain the situation.
 Be honest and re-negotiate payment terms, pointing out debilitating factors (like loss of income, delays from your debtors, and competing debts you might have).
 Since a debtor may have a hard time figuring this out on their own, they are advised to get help from a debt counsellor or financial advisor.

 In cases where the debtor doesn’t make the first move, the creditor should hire an expert to mediate.
 When you’re looking for debt collectors in Sydney, pick up the phone and call Boston Commercials.
 We apply discretion and legal services, offering you a smooth, stress-free debt recovery process for everyone involved.
 We will contact your debtor under the legal guidelines of debt collection.

 We protect the privacy of the debtor by verifying that we are speaking to the actual debtor.
 We do this at the start of every phone call.
 We also ensure that we only call between 7.00 a.m. and 9.00 p.m. on weekdays, or 9.oo a.m. and 9.00 p.m. on weekends.
 We never call on holidays, and we never visit debtors at home unless they ask us to.

 Along the same lines, we restrict communication – by phone and email – to ten times a month as per the statutes of ACCC.
 We use the communication channel that the debtor prefers, so – for example – we avoid calling them if they have explicitly said they prefer emails.

-For further advice and assistance on debt collection in Sydney, call Boston Commercials today on 1300 668 699.
+For further advice and assistance on debt collection in Melbourne, call Boston Commercials today on 1300 668 699.